-5 Literary Cafés In Europe You Must Visit - The Gloss Magazine
+5 Must-Visit Historic And Literary Cafés In Europe - The Gloss Magazine

-5 Literary Cafés In Europe You Must Visit
+5 Must-Visit Historic And Literary Cafés In Europe

-Now that we have arrived at what shall henceforth be known as “short break season”, the architecture and culture of Europe beckons.
-A hotbed and haven for writers, thinkers, globetrotters and of course, coffee-lovers, Europe is known for the vast number of grand cafés that opened after the arrival of coffee into Europe in the late 1600’s.
-Today these are not just places to sip a cappuccino but sanctuaries for creativity and time capsules offering a glimpse into the past.
+A hotbed and haven for creatives and coffee-lovers, Europe is known for the vast number of grand cafés that opened after the arrival of coffee into Europe in the late 1600s.
+Today, these are not just places to sip an espresso, but time capsules offering a glimpse into the past.

 LE PROCOPE, PARIS